45 CoAP Communication Patterns

 45.5.2 Key Differences from HTTP

-Sequence diagram showing CoAP client sending GET, PUT, POST, DELETE requests to a CoAP server with corresponding responses.
-Uses IEEE colors: navy for client, teal for server, orange for data flow.
+Sequence diagram showing CoAP client sending GET, PUT, POST, and DELETE requests to a CoAP server with corresponding responses.
+Uses navy for the client, teal for the server, and orange for command flows.

 CoAP Request-Response Flow with Methods